 “Our greatest human gifts are time and energy.
 What if we took all the energy, we’re spending trying to get our autistic kids to eat food that touches, look us in the eye, and pretzel themselves to fit into the current world, and spent it supporting them to find peace, to find passion, and to create the new world?” – Jolene Stockman APAC19.

-For the first time in its 10-year history, the APAC19 conference included autistic speakers.
-And for the first time the conference organising committee (which included autistic researcher and multi-art practitioner Dr Dawn-Joy Leong) put strategies and options in place to soften the sensory overload and support autistic delegates.
+The conference organising committee (which included autistic researcher and multi-art practitioner Dr Dawn-Joy Leong) put strategies and options in place to soften the sensory overload and support autistic delegates.

 - A chill-out room that provided a quiet-zone, low light, and sensory objects for peaceful time out.